Update – What is the Best Exercise for Thyroid Disease?August 20, 2018

 First and foremost, if you feel like your thyroid is not where it needs to be – I would recommend getting a comprehensive read on your situation here…

-I want to thank you so much for writing in and reaching out for help.
-I have also written posts in the past about the keto diet and thyroid disease (1), as well as a more comprehensive primer on being “keto curious” and the science behind ketogenic diets (2).
-I would love for you to start off there.
+Let me start by thanking you so much for writing in and reaching out for help.
+I have also written posts in the past about the keto diet and thyroid disease (Read: Is the ketogenic diet safe for those with thyroid disease), as well as a more comprehensive primer on being “keto curious” and the science behind ketogenic diets.
+Please feel free to start off here!

 Moving on, though, let’s dig into this question in greater detail.
-The most important thing worth mentioning is that, from what I have seen and read, is that the keto diet on its own will not result in lasting thyroid disease.
+The most important thing worth mentioning is that, the keto diet on its own will not result in lasting thyroid disease.

 - Low levels of insulin